DavisBrown723/SQF_plusplus_Transpiler/README.md

 # SQF_plusplus_Transpiler
 A transpiler to transform a new procedural language, SQF++, to the Arma 3 scripting language SQF.

+Visit the wiki for more in-depth information: https://github.com/DavisBrown723/SQF_plusplus_Transpiler/wiki

 Sample SQF++ Snippet